Interactive Fractal Tree

 Angle 1

 This is the angle between the branches created at each step.
-If the number of branches is set to one, then this value will be irrelevant.
+This has no effect if the number of branches is set to one.

 Angle 2